How did US Foods Holding Corp. (USFD) fare last session?

-US Foods Holding Corp.
-(NYSE:USFD) closed Thursday at $32.34 per share, down from $32.36 a day earlier.
-While US Foods Holding Corp. has underperformed by -0.06%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, USFD fell by -0.98%, with highs and lows ranging from $39.73 to $27.48, whereas the simple moving average fell by -5.95% in the last 200 days.
+The share price of US Foods Holding Corp.
+(NYSE:USFD) rose to $31.81 per share on Wednesday from $31.26.
+While US Foods Holding Corp. has overperformed by 1.76%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, USFD fell by -5.61%, with highs and lows ranging from $39.73 to $27.48, whereas the simple moving average fell by -7.24% in the last 200 days.

 3 Tiny Stocks Primed to Explode